Discover Jordan from Bergerac.

 Wadi Rum is one of the most beautiful natural sites in Jordan.
 It is a breathtaking, timeless place, left almost untouched by man and his destructive activities.
 Here, water and wind have sculpted these gigantic and imposing towers, elegantly described by T.E.
 Lawrence as “…vast, resonant, God-like”.

-Departure on 26 October, more information from your travel agent.
+Departure on the 25 of March 2024, more information from your travel agent.